hikeventures/hikeventures.github.io/_posts/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/9596226393"><img src="https://farm6.staticflickr.com/5479/9596226393_34ba3b93fb_b.jpg" width="1024" height="683"></a>

-In the late afternoon we had to filter some water as our water bottles were almost empty after hours of paddling and we still needed some reserves in order to walk around the Tjevrra fj&## 228;ll and to make dinner and tea.
+In the late afternoon we had to filter some water as our water bottles were almost empty after hours of paddling and we still needed some reserves in order to walk around the Tjevrra fjäll and to make dinner and tea.

 <a href="https://www.flickr.com/photos/90204224@N07/9599019542"><img src="https://farm8.staticflickr.com/7459/9599019542_097779e2ae_b.jpg" width="1024" height="683"></a>